Cultivating Respect in Organizations: A Research Workshop

 Submission

 This workshop is intended to provide a highly individualized and intimate developmental experience.
 There are 32 spaces available for the workshop.
 The program committee will evaluate applications on a first-come, first-serve basis until spots fill up.
-Interested scholars should submit an in-progress paper.
+Interested scholars should submit an in-progress paper OR a detailed abstract, on the condition that a completed paper be submitted at a later date.
 Accepted submissions will receive individualized and specific feedback from an expert mentor and peers studying similar topics in a small group setting.
 The more developed the submission, the better your feedback will be.

-Paper submissions must follow APA guidelines, and your submission package (word or pdf) must include:
+Paper submissions must follow APA guidelines, and your submission package (word or pdf) must consist of the following:

 1. A paper (max 30 double-spaced pages excluding tables, figures, title page, references, and abstract)